drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 </p>
 </p>

-A more intuitive way to look at this is shown in the following where we graph the spectrum as its first derivative, dV/dt.
-We see that the line at 435nm which is markedly stronger in the present design instrument also has the largest dV/dt.
+A perhaps more revealing way to look at this is through dV/dt.
+Here we graph the spectrum as dV/dt versus time corresponding to sensor readout.
+The spectral line at 435nm that is markedly stronger in the present design instrument also has the largest dV/dt.
 In electronics, dV/dt is related to *slew*.

 <p align="center">